Back to Blog

 Negative reviews don't just sit there.
 They compound.

 Say you get 50 profile views per day on Google.
 A prominent unanswered negative review might reduce your click-through rate by 10-15%.
 That's 5-7 fewer potential customers per day seeing your business.
 Over a month, that's 150-210 lost opportunities.
-At even modest conversion rates, you're looking at thousands in lost revenue from a single review you could have addressed in five minutes.
+At modest conversion rates, you're looking at thousands in lost revenue from a single review you could have addressed in five minutes.

 Why Most Businesses Fail at Response Time